rachel-mclean/dig333-final-project/README.md

  * Hooking up the servo motor, using A3, GND, and VOUT
  * <img src="https://user-images.githubusercontent.com/59896196/165603889-6f4c4af1-1763-4823-b384-dd6da6e5bc2a.png" width="400" height = "200">
  * <img src = "https://user-images.githubusercontent.com/59896196/165610020-f86bd2e6-6096-4a9c-9021-f3c55de43d57.jpg" width = "300" height = "500">
- * I realized the Piezo vibration sensor was not consistently reading knock values as expected.
-I switched to a Piezo knock sensor and was able to use the same circuit setup, and the readings were much better.
-The higher values at the bottom are knocks.
+ * I realized the Piezo vibration sensor was not consistently reading knock values as expected, and had too much "fuzz."
+I switched to a Piezo knock sensor and was able to use the same circuit setup, and the readings on the serial monitor were much better.
+The higher values at the bottom of the image below are knocks.
  * <img src="https://user-images.githubusercontent.com/59896196/166840781-7bd66b02-aac7-4a7c-8ff2-25e1b603d842.png" width="500" height="200">
  * <img src = "https://user-images.githubusercontent.com/59896196/166705320-82a842e0-c1a5-475a-994b-9145ad9e4bf9.jpg" width = "300" height = "500">
  * Modifying [this](https://electronics.divinechildhighschool.org/electronics-class/logs-for-fall-2009/secret-knock-final) code to work for the Adafruit Circuit Playground, and referencing [this](https://codepen.io/owenmundy/pen/abErxLv?editors=0011) CodePen project by Dr. Mundy, I was able to recognize a secret knock!
 I used print statements in the serial monitor to ensure the secret knock had been performed.
 The knock used below is "Shave and a haircut, two bits."